nuxt/image/docs/content/5.providers/cloudinary.md

----
-title: Cloudinary
+# Cloudinary

-description: Nuxt Image has first class integration with Cloudinary
+Nuxt Image has first class integration with Cloudinary

 ---

 Integration between [Cloudinary](https://cloudinary.com) and the image module.